Lewis Boss: Career

 He served as an assistant astronomer for a government expedition to survey the U.S-Canada–United States border.
 In 1876 he became the directory of the Dudley Observatory in Schenectady, New York.

 Boss is noted for his work in cataloguing the locations and proper motions of stars.
 He also led an expedition to Chile in 1882 to observe the transit of Venus, and catalogued information concerning cometary orbits.
+He was elected to the United States National Academy of Sciences in 1889.
 His most significant discovery was the calculation of the convergent point of the Hyades star cluster.
 He was awarded the Gold Medal of the Royal Astronomical Society in 1905.

 He became editor of the Astronomical Journal in 1909, and the following year published Preliminary General Catalogue of 6188 Stars for the Epoch 1900, a compilation of the proper motions of stars.
+He was elected to both the American Academy of Arts and Sciences and the American Philosophical Society in 1911.
 Following his death, responsibility for the Astronomical Journal passed to his son, Benjamin Boss.
 Benjamin continued to edit the journal until 1941 and also expanded his father's star catalogue, publishing the Boss General Catalogue in 1936.